iusecookies64/notes/content/SQL/SQL Basics.md

 ### Alter table

-The **ALTER** statement is used to append a new column to an existing table.
+The **ALTER** statement is used to change the table metadata i.e. things like appending a new column or modifying an existing column or delete a column or changing constraints of a column and so on.
 Below is the query to add a new column 'Department' and set a default value, to the existing table student.

 ```sql